yzziizzy/gpuedit/DEVELOPMENT.md

 * Persist bookmarks
 * Monitor file changes on disk
 * Scroll when dragging
-* Speed scrolling with ctrl
 * Small shade variation on matching pairs of brackets
 * Bitmap font option
-* Check all column usage for correct 1/0 basing
 * Visible glyph for tabs
 * Wanted column rounding on moving across tabs
 * Status bar
 * Track indentation level per line

 == Editor Features ==
 * Extract selection to its own function in open file space
 * Magic to add a function declaration to the appropriate header
 * Go to line
+* Speed scrolling with ctrl
 * Plain/escaped/regex search and replace
 * Copy/paste, with X interaction
 * Duplicate selected lines up/down